About the City of Alexandria

 Any property owner wishing to pay by check or money order should write the account number in the memo field.
 Returned checks are subject to a $35 fee in accordance with state law.

-Information on other payment methods, including eCheck and debit/credit card payments, is available on the Six Easy Ways to Pay page.
+Information on other payment methods, including eCheck and debit/credit card payments, is available on the Payments page.

 Personal Property (Vehicle) Tax

 Personal Property (Vehicle) Tax is billed in August and due October 5 (or the next business day if October 5 falls on a weekend or holiday).
-Taxes and decal fees assessed on newly registered vehicles are due within 30 days of billing.
-Personal property tax payments (by check or money order) may be mailed with the bill stub to:
+Taxes assessed on newly registered vehicles are due within 30 days of billing.
+Payments (by check or money order) may be mailed with the bill stub to:

 Any vehicle owner wishing to pay by check or money order should write the account number in the memo field.
 Returned checks are subject to a $35 fee in accordance with state law.

-Information on all other payment methods, including eCheck and debit/credit card payments, is available on the Six Easy Ways to Pay page.
+Information on all other payment methods, including eCheck and debit/credit card payments, is available on the Payments page.

 Additional Payment Resources

 - Licensing Your Cat or Dog